-By 1885 many unions of musicians had secured a firmer foot-hold in their jurisdictions and under the leadership of the Cincinnati local a meeting was called for 1886 in New York City.
+By 1885 many unions of musicians had secured a firmer foothold in their jurisdictions and under the leadership of the Cincinnati local a meeting was called for 1886 in New York City.
 Seven unions were represented-Cincinnati, New York, Philadelphia, Boston, Chicago, Milwaukee, and Detroit-and they agreed to form the National League of Musicians of the United States.
 The members of the League remained essentially independent locals and retained final authority over all matters in which they were concerned.

 The growth of the NLM was rapid.
 It had 15 locals in 1887, and by 1896, it had 9,000 members in 79 locals.
 These units were scattered all over the United States.
 The debates in the conventions held by the League engendered much factional strife and bitterness over the question of whether musicians were artists and professionals or whether they were laborers.
 Those musicians who claimed they had little in common with workers in manufacturing and construction activity derisively called the other faction "stove polishers," "stove molders," and "shoe makers."
 The element which considered itself to be laborers called its opponents "silk hats," "toppers," and "Prince Alberts."
 It was not uncommon for delegates at the annual conventions of the NLM to wear Prince Albert coats, silk hats, and patent leather shoes.
-In 1887 the NLM voted down a resolution recommended by its president which declared that musicians were "laborers in the field of music."
-4 zation of workers, which attained its peak membership in the middle of the 1880's, also wanted to enroll the musicians.
+In 1887 the NLM voted down a resolution recommended by its president which declared that musicians were "laborers in the field of music."4

+Affiliation with the American Federation of Labor hinged on this issue.
+The AFL which had its inception in 1881, was expanding its membership and desired to include all the organized musicians.
+The Knights of Labor, a rival national organization of workers, which attained its peak membership in the middle of the 1880's, also wanted to enroll the musicians.
 Individual locals had the choice of joining either the AFL or the Knights, or of remaining independent; and all three alternatives had its adherents.
 The Knights of Labor, however, soon weakened and became of negligible importance in the labor movement, so that the issue which crystallized for each of the locals was whether or not to join the AFL.
 Beginning with the second NLM convention, in 1887, the AFL regularly invited the NLM to affiliate with it, but was regularly turned down.
 The faction opposing affiliation maintained that musicians had little in common with other workers or their unions, and that the musicians union would suffer a loss in dignity and prestige by affiliation.
 Those men who desired to join the AFL countered with the argument that musicians, like other laborers, were wage earners and that their conditions could be improved more effectively if they combined with the general labor movement.
 The president of the NLM reported to the 1891 convention: "Concerning the affiliation of the League with the American Federation of Labor, which has been urged repeatedly, thus far without success, those for and against appear to be about evenly divided, with the probability that a majority would favor affiliation, provided it did not involve a surrender of the League's independence.
 It is a serious question, and the advisability of refraining from committing the League to either side of the questions at issue between Capital and Labor should receive your most earnest consideration."5